-The following rules apply to hotel rooms:

-- Hotel rooms are considered a home for the person who rented the room and any invited overnight guests; - Police should consider standard operating procedures before determining whether a room has been abandoned, such as grace periods or mutual understanding by occupant and hotel management (e.g. late payments accepted); - Hotel rooms that were procured fraudulently (i.e. stolen credit card) are not protected under the Fourth Amendment.
-However, the court may want evidence that the defendant knew or should have known about the fraud.

-The following rules apply to tents:

-Tents are considered a home when lawfully erected, or if unlawfully erected, in an area where a person would have a reasonable expectation of privacy, such as an area frequented by transients.

-The following rules apply to RVs:
+Γhe fol Legal Standard lowing rules apply to hotel rooms: Hotel rooms are considered a home for the person who rented the room and any invited overnight guests; Police should consider standard operating procedures before determining whether a room has been abandoned, such as grace periods or mutual understanding by occupant and hotel management (e.g. late payments accepted); Hotel rooms that were procured fraudulently (i.e. stolen credit card) are not protected under the Fourth Amendment.
+However, the court may want evidence that the defendant knew or should have known about the fraud. Γhe fol lowing rules apply to tents: Tents are considered a home when lawfully erected , or if unlawfully erected, in an area where a person would have a reasonable e frequented by • of pr ivacy, such as a an area The fo llowing rules ap ply to RVs: Recreational whenever the camping con skirts, no tires, y are hook figuration, c ed up to a utility , set :up in a Even if an circumstances probable cau no time to go in , they may s se and exig still be ency (search (e.g. sc ed if th olo parl ne off ficer has